 Lightbox Image

-In our effort to create Northeastern Pennsylvania’s most comprehensive nonprofit directory, we came across hundreds of amazing organizations.
-Naturally, we wanted to share their inspiring stories.
+In our quest to build NEPA’s most comprehensive nonprofit directory, we discovered hundreds of incredible organizations.
+We’re eager to share their inspiring stories.

 Jane Risse, Executive Director of The Greenhouse Project in Scranton, was teaching a group of kids how to prepare a garden bed when they came across a surprise.